Do your kids have a passion for hobbies? Here’s why we should encourage children’s interests, no matter how strange or different they may seem to us.

 - Are You Living Through Your Kids?
 Why You Should Find Your Own Meaning

 Tell me in the comments: What are your child’s current interests?
 Did your children feel passionate about topics you found odd or different from your own?
+How do you encourage children’s interests?

 Get your FREE workbook!